 Knowing what to look for in candidate cover letters can help you be more efficient while screening candidates, and could ultimately help you land your next office superstar.
 If you’re struggling to find and identify the top talent your organization needs, call Helpmates.
 We specialize in finding precisely the talent businesses need to reach and exceed their goals.

 Are you on social media?
 So is Helpmates!
-Connect with us on Facebook, LinkedIn and Twitter for more helpful recruiting and HR tips, tools and news.
+Connect with us on Facebook and LinkedIn for more helpful recruiting and HR tips, tools and news.

 Image courtesy of FreeDigitalPhotos.net/imagerymajestic